SneGamare/snehal-final_project/README.md

 CREATE ROLE app_user WITH LOGIN PASSWORD 'your_password';
 GRANT SELECT, INSERT, UPDATE, DELETE ON ALL TABLES IN SCHEMA plutus_ecollection TO app_user;

+-- Create the user if not already present
+CREATE ROLE plutus_app_user WITH LOGIN PASSWORD 'your_password';

+-- Grant access to the schema and tables
+GRANT USAGE ON SCHEMA plutus_ecollection TO plutus_app_user;
+GRANT SELECT, INSERT, UPDATE, DELETE ON ALL TABLES IN SCHEMA plutus_ecollection TO plutus_app_user;